S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 5.4: Invite Change

-**It's often more effective to invite change than to impose it.**

-Avoid resistance:
+**Clarify the reason for change and invite people to participate.**

+Inviting rather than imposing change helps reduce resistance and enables people to choose for themselves.

+When making the invitation:

 -   be transparent about the reason for the change
 -   clarify expectations and constraints
 -   avoid coercion or manipulation
--   acknowledge skepticism and doubts
+-   acknowledge any skepticism and doubts

--   include people in regular evaluation and evolution
+Include the people inolved and affected in regular evaluation outcomes.

 ---